Search Engine Optimisation

 Let’s Cut to the Chase

 As its name implies, search engine optimisation (SEO) is the practice of optimising the pages of a website for discovery by search engines and, as a result, more visible placement on the search engine results pages.

 This is accomplished through a variety of means, from what is known as both ‘on-page’ and ‘off-page’ SEO techniques.
 It doesn’t stop there; the result must be regularly monitored to make sure that your website continues to be placed in the most favourable position all of the time.

 Let’s get one thing straight, search engine optimisation is not complicated or magical, it’s a methodical process that is continually adapted as required to achieve the desired results.
 One of the main reasons for the adaption is that search engines change their algorithms, along with many other external factors that also come into the equation.

-Search engine optimisation in 2019 is different to what search engine optimisation was in 2018 and in 2017, its millions of miles apart from what is was in 1997!
+Search engine optimisation in 2019 is different from what search engine optimisation was in 2018 and in 2017, it’s millions of miles apart from what it was in 1997!